Unemployment Compensation Module

 You will receive unemployment compensation benefits unless any of the following applies to you:

-You refused without good cause to accept an offer of suitable work when made by an employer or refused or failed to investigate a referral to suitable work when directed to do so by any state’s employment office unless your refusal was within your rights under a union contract or you were attending a qualifying vocational training course at the time the referral was made to you
+You refused without good cause to accept an offer of suitable work when made by an employer or refused or failed to investigate a referral to suitable work when directed to do so by any state’s employment office unless your refusal was within your rights under a union contract or you were attending a qualifying vocational training course at the time the referral was made to you or the Director of the Ohio Department of Job and Family Services otherwise excused you from this requirement;

 You became unemployed due to your having committed “substantive theft,” fraud, or deceitful acts in connection with any base period work